Landing

 And so I am here in Boston now making my house my home again bit by bit.
 I've hacked back the overgrowth in the gardens, started the car and circled the block with it a few times.
 I'm finding things, finding new places for things.
 Removing things.

 "I have a whole life back in Boston."
 I know I said this at least once over there, no doubt to an immigration officer, assuring that I had no designs on Ireland as my permanent home.
 So here I am in my "whole life" in Boston, and I keep looking at the sky.
 I'm trying to find some semblance of the Irish skies I fell in love with.
 The mountains I saw each day in every light, in every weather: I can't even bear to think of them.
-I had wondered how I would leave them each time a mere glimpse of them stopped my breath.
-Now I have left them, and I am wondering how.
+I had wondered how I would leave them each time a

 How could I leave those mountains?